janelia-flyem/dvid/README.md

 In the above, we are saying to use the executables created in the $BUILDEM_DIR/bin directory first, which should include the DVID executable, and also use buildem-created libraries.

-Create an empty build directory and build dvid:
+Create an empty build directory used to build just dvid:

     % cd $DVIDSRC
     % mkdir build